OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/01_Orientation-V3.md

 ### 📋 **Instructions**

-Choose one of the TVET areas below and complete the comprehensive assessment framework.
-Your analysis will help you develop a strategic approach to AI integration that maintains educational quality while leveraging technological benefits.
+<span style="color: #ffffff;">Choose one of the TVET areas below and complete the comprehensive assessment framework.
+Your analysis will help you develop a strategic approach to AI integration that maintains educational quality while leveraging technological benefits.</span>

 </div>